jamesETF/EthicalFrenchie_Final/_blocks/header-home.md

 ---
-title: Your Search Ends Here.
+title: Look No Further for your Furbaby.
 subtitle: We take our time to understand your needs regarding your future furbaby, and its here waiting to go home with you.
 NYS License 1118
 ---